What Birds Eat Oranges from Fruit Bird Feeders?

-Orioles tend to steal the show in the backyard because of their bright colors, but other birds like oranges, too.
-Look for these less showy birds that might stop for a citrusy snack:
+Orioles tend to steal the show in the backyard at fruit bird feeders because of their bright colors, but other fruit eating birds like oranges, too.
+Look for these less showy birds that might stop by to eat oranges.

 - Gray catbirds